Unifying Floquet theory of longitudinal and dispersive readout

 An identified mechanism to parametrically control the interaction~\eqref{eq:longitudinal} is sketched in Fig.~\ref{fig:setup}.
 Driving a qubit of Larmor frequency $\omega_{\rm q}$ at the resonator frequency $\omega_{\rm r}$ triggers a $\sigma_z$-dependent displacement of the resonator.
-However, it remains unclear which circuit properties actually control the longitudinal coupling strength $g_\parallel$.
-For superconducting circuits, $g_\parallel$ was found to connect to the dispersive shift $\chi$~\cite{ikonen2019qubit}, while, in hybrid systems, a focus on adiabatic regimes ($\omega_{\rm r}\ll\omega_{\rm q}$) has established a connection between $g_\parallel$ and the {\it static curvature} of the Larmor frequency induced by variations at equilibrium of the drive amplitude $\partial^2\omega_q/\partial A_{\rm q}^2$~\cite{harvey2018coupling,bottcher2022parametric,corrigan2023longitudinal,ruskov2019quantum,ruskov2021modulated,bosco2022fully,michal2023tunable,ruskov2023longitudinal}.
+However, it remains unclear which circuit properties control the longitudinal coupling strength $g_\parallel$.
+For superconducting circuits, $g_\parallel$ was found to connect to the dispersive shift $\chi$~\cite{ikonen2019qubit}, while, in hybrid systems, a focus on adiabatic regimes ($\omega_{\rm r}\ll\omega_{\rm q}$) has established a connection between $g_\parallel$ and the {\it static curvature} of the Larmor frequency induced by variations of the drive amplitude $\partial^2\omega_q/\partial A_{\rm q}^2$ at equilibrium~\cite{harvey2018coupling,ruskov2019quantum,ruskov2021modulated,bosco2022fully,michal2023tunable,ruskov2023longitudinal}.
 As recently emphasized for dispersive readout~\cite{kohler2017dispersive,kohler2018dispersive,park_from_adiabatic_2020}, such situation calls for a unified description of cQED systems, bringing together different configurations and regimes, unrestricted by adiabatic or rotating-wave approximations.

-In this work, we devise a Floquet formalism to establish a universal connection between AC Stark shift, longitudinal and dispersive readout in cQED, see Fig.~\ref{fig:setup}.
-We show that the longitudinal coupling $g_\parallel$ is a generic mechanism, which is controlled by the {\it slope} of the AC Stark shift caused by the drive strength $A_{\rm q}$, while the dispersive shift $\chi$ depends on its curvature, with $g_\parallel\propto\chi$ only in the $A_{\rm q}\rightarrow0$ limit.
-We establish the possibility of parametric longitudinal readout at any finite detuning $\delta=\omega_{\rm q}-\omega_{\rm r}$, discussing its advantages and limitations compared to dispersive readout, equally described by our approach.
-By treating $\delta\gtrless0$ on the same footing, we connect the changes of sign of $g_\parallel$ and $\chi$ when $\omega_{\rm r}\simeq\omega_{\rm q}$ to Floquet replicas crossings.
-We derive analytical results supported by exact numerical calculations, which we apply to superconducting and spin cQED settings, providing a unifying, seamless and simple description of longitudinal and dispersive readout in generic cQED systems.
+In this work, we devise a unifying Floquet formalism to establish a universal connection between AC Stark shift, longitudinal and dispersive readout in cQED, see Fig.~\ref{fig:setup}.
+We show that the longitudinal coupling $g_\parallel$ is a generic mechanism, which is controlled by the {\it slope}, rather than the curvature, of the AC Stark shift caused by the drive strength $A_{\rm q}$.
+The curvature gives instead the dispersive shift $\chi$, and $g_\parallel\propto\chi$ only for $A_{\rm q}\rightarrow0$.
+We thus establish the possibility of parametric longitudinal readout at any finite detuning $\delta=\omega_{\rm q}-\omega_{\rm r}$, discussing its advantages and limitations compared to dispersive readout, equally described by our approach, even at strong drives.
+We derive analytical results supported by exact numerics , which we apply to superconducting and spin cQED settings, providing a unifying, seamless and simple description of generic readout mechanisms in cQED.

 {\it Derivation --} To establish the relation between AC Stark shift, longitudinal and dispersive readout, we start by considering the simplest case of a (charge) qubit of Larmor frequency $\omega_{\rm q}$ transversally coupled to a resonator of frequency $\omega_{\rm r}$, and transversally driven at the same frequency, see Fig.~\ref{fig:setup}.
 This scenario is described by the time-periodic Rabi Hamiltonian (we assume $\hbar=1$)